cannon-j04v2/Wan2.2_ccj/README.md

 pip install -r requirements.txt
 # If you want to use CosyVoice to synthesize speech for Speech-to-Video Generation, please install requirements_s2v.txt additionally
 pip install -r requirements_s2v.txt
+# For the lightweight preview server smoke test only, you can simply `pip install pytest` and run
+# `python -m pytest tests/test_preview_server.py -q` without the full model dependencies.
 ```